 Come relax, rejuvenate and nurture your beautiful Goddess self in a safe circle of sisters!
 Celebrate the ending of Winter and the first stirrings of Spring.
 Because people wanted more time together, we will share TWO nights together, beginning Friday evening.

-To keep costs low, we ask that you brink two potluck dishes; come having already eaten on Friday evening.
+To keep costs low, we ask that you bring two potluck dishes; come having already eaten on Friday evening.
 Since there won’t be enough space or time for chopping and cooking, these should be already cooked dishes that can be easily heated in the oven or on the stove; you can also bring a crock pot.
-WE WILL TRY TO COORDINATE THE DISHES so there isn’t overlap or too much food (is there such a thing?).
+WE COORDINATE THE DISHES with an online potluck app so there isn’t overlap or too much food (is there such a thing?).
 Bring your own breakfast stuff for Saturday and Sunday.
 Spirit Hollow will provide coffee, tea, milk and other beverages for all meals.

 Remember, this is a rustic retreat: we have outhouses, which are clean, have skylights and inspirational reading material on the walls.
 You may use the kitchen in the house for water and washing up.

 The cost is $175 for the weekend.
 If cost is prohibitive, email Tracey for a scholarship application.

 Our capacity is 23; so register early.
 Please send a $75 deposit to hold your place by sending a check to:

 2509 Shaftsbury Hollow

 North Bennington, VT 05257